dovecot/documentation/source/settings/core.rst

 .. dovecot_core:setting:: auth_realms
-   :values: @string
+   :values: @boollist

-   This setting supplies a space-separated list of realms for those SASL authentication mechanisms that need them.
+   This setting supplies a list of realms for those SASL authentication mechanisms that need them.
 Realms are an integral part of Digest-MD5.